dstruthers/python-typefu/README.md

 that is similar to class inheritance, albeit with some key deviations.
-Most notably, if a derived type's inherited method returns a value of the base class's type, the derived type's method will attempt to cast the value to in instance of the derived type, rather than leave it as an instance of the base class.
+Most notably, if a derived type's inherited method returns a value of the base class's type, the derived type's method will attempt to cast the value to an instance of the derived type, rather than leave it as an instance of the base class.

 The following example illustrates this distinction: